-Bayou Land Conservancy (BLC) has been at the forefront of land preservation in
+Bayou Land Conservancy (BLC) has been at the forefront of land

-organized by local environmental hero Terry Hershey,
+Houston.
+BPA was organized by local environmental hero Terry Hershey,

 and her mark on BLC’s early years remains evident.

-To better protect the bayous, and the water that flows into them, Bayou Lands
+To better protect the bayous, and the water that flows into them, Bayou

-known as Southeast Texas Conservancy, and later
+the organization was known as Southeast Texas Conservancy, and later

 In 2010, the organization decided to reclaim its original name (deleting the

 “s” in Lands) and reverted to Bayou Land Conservancy in November 2010.